dsohk/rancher-devsecops-workshop/docs/part-3.md

 Click `Build Now` to run this pipeline.

+We see the build status in Jenkins Blue Ocean plugin and see the Jenkins worker running the container build job

 ![Build Job In Action](./images/spring-petclininc-pipeline-buildingstate-underprogress.png)

 It may take about 20 minutes to finish this pipeline at  the first time.
 The next run will be faster as all the builds or dependent artifacts are cached in the persistent volume used by the pods for this job.